Are Companies Really Using AI Agents — and Is There Real Value?

 There’s a lot of skepticism around AI agents right now, and it’s understandable.
 For the last few years, “agent” became a buzzword attached to demos, copilots, and chat interfaces that looked impressive but didn’t materially change how work got done.

 So the real question isn’t whether companies are experimenting with AI agents.
+They are.

 The real question is whether those agents are producing operational value.